-These instructions below are for adding preferences in a Cocoa nib and assume you have a Preferences nib with its File's Owner
+These instructions below are for adding settings in a Cocoa nib and assume you have a Settings nib with its File's Owner

-being set to your Preferences controller class (e.g, a NSWindowController
+being set to your Settings controller class (e.g, a NSWindowController

 subclass).
 The controller class should have an updater